PluginSmiths/Creating-addons-support/README.md

 - 1.19.2 Forge
 - 1.18.2 Forge

-## Coming soon:

-- Thirst was taken support.
-- Bigger Tought as nails support.
-- More mods items, blocks and tabs in Mcreator selector.
-- EMF and ETF support.
-- Epic fight support.
-- Emotecraft support.
-- Caelus support.
-- Cosmic horizons support.
-- Recipe support:
-   - Create
-   - Locksmith
-   - Tough as Nails
-   - Ad Astra
-   - Wizards Reborn
-   - Forbidden and Arcanus
-- ### Note: We will be releasing recipe support one mod at a time as development is slow as well as to keep us organised.

 ## Currently In Development:
 #### These are the features that will be released next and their progress.
 - Bugfixes to procedures